The Perennial Challenge of Reduced-Tillage Organic Production

 Posted: September 28, 2009

 Canada thistle grows in a reduced tillage plot (on the left) at the Rock Springs, PA site.
 (Photo by Rich Smith)

-A team of Penn State researchers are investigating how different organic feed and forage production systems can be managed to deal with perennial weed populations without compromising soil quality.
 From earlier research, we learned that reducing tillage for the duration of the three-year organic transition period can lead to large populations of perennial weeds.
 That result led our team to ask whether, following certification, organic production systems can be managed to deal with perennial weed and soil quality issues that may develop during the transition period.
 To address this question, our team established a new study in 2007 at the site of the previous organic transition study at the Russell E. Larson Agricultural Research Center near Rock Springs, PA.
 The experiment includes four organic management systems, each differing in crop rotation and tillage intensity.

 Figure 1.
 Abundance of perennial weeds in four organic cropping systems.The abundance of perennial weeds, represented here by box plots showing the spread in the data, in our four experimental organic cropping systems in July 2009.
 During the previous transition experiment, Systems 2 and 4 were managed with full tillage and therefore had lower perennial weed densities (at the end of the transition period in 2007) compared to systems 1 and 3.
 However, since organic certification, Systems 2 and 4 have been managed with a reduced-tillage strategy to build soil organic matter (while systems 1 and 3 have been aggressively cultivated), which appears to be leading to a growing perennial weed problem.